kunalj101/python_intro_hackathon/chapter5.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
 ## Import required libraries

 Now, we have performed all the pre processing steps with data, it's time to start with modeling exercise.
-As I discussed, we should Import required library (In python, we mostly use sklearn), this is a classification challenge so we will import module of classification algorithms
+As I discussed, we should Import required library (In python, we mostly use sklearn).
+This is a classification challenge so we will import module of classification algorithms

 ```{python}
   #Logistic Rgression